Evleksey/Weather-Clock-ESP32/readme.md

 **Note:**
 This sketch uses OpenWeatherMap API.
 In oreder to use you need to set up a free account on https://openweathermap.org/.

-In OLED_I2C library folder relpase '<DefaultFonts.c>' file with one in his repository to get custom DSEG_Weather and DSEG_Modern fonts used in the scetch.
+In OLED_I2C library folder relpase `<DefaultFonts.c>` file with one in his repository to get custom DSEG_Weather and DSEG_Modern fonts used in the scetch.

 ## Compiling Source
 (**0.** Download and install [Arduino](https://www.arduino.cc/en/Main/Software))